d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 The results can be used by gluon `Dataset` and `DataLoader`.
 For example, an `ArrayDataset` can be used to wrap the results and 'DataLoader' can be used for mini-batch sampling.

 ## Summary
 * MovieLens datasets are widely used for recommendation research.
-It is public available and free to use.
+It is publicly available and free to use.
 * We downloaded and preprocessed the MovieLens 100k dataset for further use in later sections.

 ## Exercise